Podlite - a lightweight markup language

 =end para

-To enable entities in every C<...> put a =config C<> :allow<E> at the top of the document
+To enable entities in every C<...>, place a =config C<> :allow<E> at the top of the document.

-• The R<> markup code specifies that the contained text is a replaceable item, a placeholder, or a metasyntactic variable.
+• The R<> markup code specifies that the contained text is a replaceable item, placeholder, or metasyntactic variable.
 It is used to indicate a component of a syntax or specification that should eventually be replaced by an actual value.
 For example:

 The basic C<ln> command is: C<ln> R<source_file> R<target_file>